I don’t lift weights because:

 Get on YouTube before you head to the gym if you don’t know how to use the machines.
 Plan your workout so you know exactly what you’re going to be doing.
 There are tons of helpful videos out there showing you how to set up the machines and what muscles you will be working on.
 Download my free plans and, if you don’t know how to do something, Google it.

 When you’re there, don’t feel rushed.
 Finish your set.
 If someone else wants to use the machine, ask if they want to “jump in with you” while you rest.
 Don’t let yourself be moved on.

 If I had my way, training groups would be limited to two, grunts wouldn’t exceed a certain decibel, heavily dropping weights more than once would be banned (once is a mistake, twice, ‘it’s time to get lighter weights buddy’), monopolising one machine for longer than 20 minutes would be discouraged and there would be a significant reduction in treadmills (but that’s a gripe for another day).

-I’ve long accepted that I’m never going to get my own way all of the time – or, in fact, most of the time.
+I’ve long accepted that I’m never going to get my own way all the time – or even most of the time.
 But I can control how I think about the things I don’t like.
 Practice ignoring them.
 Practice putting your headphones in and properly occupying the space you are in.
 You pay your gym membership, so make sure you use it.
 All of it.

 - Everyone started somewhere

 - You’re doing something positive for yourself, which is awesome